-Created Out of Mind will be leading a participatory event that explores how the arts and the sciences can impact research and dementia care.
+Created Out of Mind will be leading a participatory event that explores how the arts and the sciences can impact dementia research and care for Creativity and Wellbeing Week 2017.
 The audience will be invited to explore 4 arts experiences that are being developed by collaborators at the Wellcome Collection's Hub residency in dementia as follows:

 - Thinking eyes: Janneke van Leeuwen invites you all to join her in an open exploration of a visual artwork from the Wellcome Collection, using an arts-based learning method which connects what we see to what we think & communicate.